NECESSITATING CHANGE

 Zed Wechsler (formerly Najib Al Chamaa) was a video game addict, spending up to ten hours every day in front of a screen for eight years.

-He was kicked out of his university for failing his first three semesters and was in the process of getting deported for it.
-He fell to daily substance abuse for two years, got himself into crippling debt, was misdiagnosed with bipolar disorder, and endured a year of medication, suffering side effects and withdrawal.
-He attempted to take his own life.
+He was kicked out of his university for failing his first three semesters and was in the process of being deported.
+He fell into daily substance abuse for two years, accumulated crippling debt, was misdiagnosed with bipolar disorder, and endured a year of medication, withdrawal, and severe side effects.

 BACK